Zeyu-Li/Lua-Online/README.md

 This is where you generate the webassemby binary and main.js if you decide to modify the lua code or update the webassembly in main.c and demolib.c

 - main.c: export lua C function to javascript
-- demolib.c: helper to main that enables alerts on the browser via `alert("Somthing")` when written in the textbox
+- demolib.c: helper to main that enables alerts on the browser via `alert("Something")` when written in the textbox
 - makefile: emcc config (which function to export, init function name, ...etc.)
 - lua-5.40: lua source code without any modify except to the makefile